Ancient Roman sarcophagi: Dionysus and Ariadne

 One of the most detailed forms of Dionysian sarcophagi is that showing the myth of Dionysus coming across the sleeping figure of Ariadne, in Greek mythology the Cretan princess who helped Theseus slay the Minotaur, only to be marooned and abandoned by Theseus on the island of Naxos.
-The image itself consists of Ariadne, reclining in sleep, being approached by Dionysus and his procession of satyrs and Bacchants as he is enamored by her beauty.
+The image consists of Ariadne, reclining in sleep, being approached by Dionysus and his procession of satyrs and Bacchants as he is enamored by her beauty.
 The image became popular among couples because of its ability to represent either party during the death of the other.
 If a man had lost his wife the image can be used to represent a man longing for his lost love, represented as peacefully dreaming in an endless sleep.
 If a woman has lost her husband, the image appears as a sleeping wife whose husband has come to visit her in her sleep.
 One marvelous example is the Dionysus and Ariadne sarcophagus shown in The Louvre, in Paris.
 Ariadne lies asleep, her face uncarved, meant for a portrait that was never added.
 Dionysus walked toward her scantily clad form with his full procession following him.

 This sarcophagus also shows the slight discomfort that too-close identification with Dionysus might cause respectable Roman men.
 Dionysus was depicted as young, carefree, often drunken, and androgynous.
 All of these were characteristics that a prestigious Roman male would not want to be associated with.
 It would seem that Romans liked the idea of Dionysus, as well as the feelings he was known to bring, but did not want to be directly compared to him.
 This led to a workaround in which, like the sarcophagi presented, Dionysus stands alone with a face carved to represent the god, and a space for a portrait image was made in the upper right of the lid.
 This allowed for the male to still have Dionysus imagery and atmosphere connected to him after death, and still allow him a place of prestige and respect, a step removed from the god himself.

 Seasonal and Bucolic Imagery

-The third century AD saw new types of sarcophagi arise that focused on nature.
+The third century A.D. saw new types of sarcophagi arise that focused on nature.
 These moved away from the portrayal of Greek myths that had dominated Roman sarcophagi of the preceding (second) century, preferring instead to depict the abundance and tranquility that the natural world around them had to offer.
 This was expressed in two different categories of Roman Sarcophagi: those that depicted the seasons; and those that depicted [bucolic] imagery.
 The season imagery shows the cycle of life and the cosmic order of things, while the bucolic imagery portrays an idyllic world removed from the hustle and bustle of the city.